pjones1063/USB_to_RS232/README.md

     program - like TAZ or Bobterm
     -ensure the baud rate is as above and bits/stop bit is 8/1

-    File banner.asc and dialdirectoru.xml can be placed in folder '/home/pi/' - this can be changed in src file - src/net/jones/serialModem/modem/SerialModem.java
+    File 'banner.asc' and 'dialdirectory.xml' can be placed in folder '/home/pi/' - this can be changed in src file - src/net/jones/serialModem/modem/SerialModem.java
     to whatever path you like.
 Recompile and package jar.